ciptard/signpost/README.md

 Markdown-CMS
 =============

-An incredibly simple content management system based on Markdown.
+Markdown-CMS is a flat file content management system, meaning there is no database required to store posts or pages.
+This results in a system that is faster, less error prone and requires very little time to setup.

 Documentation
 -------------

 ###Creating Pages

+All pages and posts are marked up using [Markdown](http://daringfireball.net/projects/markdown/syntax); an easy to use, non-obstrusive text based formatting syntax.
+It is easy to pick up and widely used across many internet services (including GitHub).

-Each `.md` file within the 'content' directory is treated as a seperate page.
-If, for example, your website is located at `http://example.com`, `pages/products.md` can be accessed at `http://example.com/products` and `pages/index.md` can be accessed at `http://example.com`.
-URLs can be extended by creating subfolders, e.g. `pages/category/product.md` can be accessed at `http://example.com/category/product`.
+Each `.md` (Markdown) file within the 'pages' directory is treated as a seperate page.
+Therefore if, for example, your website was located at `http://example.com`, `pages/products.md` could be accessed from `http://example.com/products`, whilst `pages/index.md` could be accessed from `http://example.com`.
+URIs can be extended by creating subfolders, for instance `pages/category/product.md` could be accessed from `http://example.com/category/product`.

-A list of examples is shown below:
+A list of possible URIs is shown below:

 * `pages/index.md` --> `http://example.com`
 * `pages/page.md` --> `http://example.com/page`